| | | |

 2. Take a Street Food Tour

 One of my favorite things to do in a new city is taking a street food tour.
-We just took one last fall in Seville, and it was the highlight of our trip!
+We just took one last fall on my quick trip to Seville, and it was the highlight of our trip!
 This Cartagena street food tour was actually the first tour we booked in Cartagena—and it did not disappoint.

 We started off the tour at Coctelería y Cevichería Erika, a street food stand selling Colombian ceviche in Cartagena for 50 years.
 It was actually named after the owner’s daughter, Erika, who sadly died when she was only 10 years old.
 The ceviche in Colombia is actually very different than ceviche around the rest of the Caribbean (like when I order it from the best restaurants in Roatan).
 This version is made with mayo, ketchup, and lemon juice mixed into a sauce on top of the seafood.
 Honestly, it wasn’t my favorite, but a lot of other people on the tour seemed to enjoy it.